Prom: Hungary

 In Hungary, students receive a ribbon to mark the beginning of the preparation for their graduation.
 Students receive this ribbon at a ball called "szalagavató", meaning the "inauguration of ribbons".
 Many of the students wear this ribbon on their jackets or shirts until graduation.
 This prom-like evening dance is traditionally held in the ball season of January–February, but November-December has gained popularity in recent years as well.
 At the beginning of the ball, after a short speech by the headteacher, each student gets the ribbon from their form teacher who pins it on their jacket or dress.
 Then a series of choreographed dances begin, which the students learned during the months leading up to the event.
 The first one is traditionally a dance called "palotás" (palace dance) performed by students from different classes, then each graduating class performs their own class dance, and finally, there's a waltz, which is also performed by students from different classes.
 Occasionally, the teachers of the school perform a dance as well.
 After the ball of the evening organized by the school, students usually go out at night to drink to bars and discos, even if some of them are below the drinking age (18 in Hungary).

 After they graduate, each class has its own party (without choreographed dances) usually at a restaurant, where their teachers are also invited.
 This is called érettségi bankett (graduation banquet).

 Ireland

-In the Republic of Ireland, a school leavers' dance is called a "Debs" or "Grads".
-In girls schools, it is commonly referred to as a Debs (short for "Debutante ball", though less formal than the high-society event sharing that name in other countries), and in boys and coeducational schools, it may be referred to as a Grads or Grad (short for graduation).
+In most of the Republic of Ireland, a school leavers' dance is called a "Debs" or "Grads", except in County Donegal, where, similar to most of the rest of Ulster, it is usually called "the Prom" or "the Formal".
+In girls' schools, it is commonly referred to as a Debs (short for "Debutante ball", though less formal than the high-society event sharing that name in other countries), and in boys' and coeducational schools, it may be referred to as a Grads or Grad (short for graduation).
 It is typically a formal dance for students who are graduating from secondary school (high school) in Ireland and is traditionally held between September and October.
 Alcohol is almost always served at these events, with a meal also being common.